Theatre

 Program Highlights

-• Tailor the major to your interests and goals: Choose from our tracks including Performance, Design and Technology, or Literature and History.
+• Personalize the major to your interests and goals: Build a strong foundation across theatrical disciplines, including Design & Technology, Performance, and History & Literature.

 • Gain real-world experience with regional, national, or international professional theatre organizations

-• Receive one-on-one mentorship with faculty and staff who are working professionals and artists with connections across the industry.
+• Receive one-on-one mentorship with faculty and staff who are working professionals and artists with connections throughout the industry.

 Students performing Urinetown and waving a red flag.